-Alfonso served as the Assistant Administrator for Congressional and Legislative Affairs of the U.S. Small Business Administration.
-He led SBA efforts to enact legislative proposals in economic development, job creation, lending, contracting and innovation.
-In particular, Alfonso worked to pass the Small Business Jobs Act which successfully opened up the credit markets for small businesses and entrepreneurs and created $12 billion in tax relief for small business owners.
+Alfonso served as the Assistant Administrator for Congressional and Legislative Affairs of the U.S. Small Business Administration (SBA).
+In this position he led SBA efforts to enact legislative proposals in economic development, job creation, lending, contracting and innovation.
+He helped lead the SBA effort to pass the Small Business Jobs Act which successfully opened up the credit markets for small businesses and entrepreneurs and created $12 billion in tax relief for small business owners.

 Trusted Advisor to Governor Kaine

-Alfonso has served as the Deputy Chair of the Arlington County Democratic Committee, President of the Arlington Young Democrats, and as an elected Steering Committee Member of the Democratic Party of Virginia.
+Alfonso was twice elected the Deputy Chair of the Arlington County Democratic Committee.
+He has also served as the President of the Arlington Young Democrats and as an elected Steering Committee Member of the Democratic Party of Virginia.
 He is a former President of the Democratic Latino Organization of Virginia (DLOV) and At-Large Member of the Democratic National Committee.